CharishmaKondamuri/Insurance-Claims-Analysis/README.md

 GROUP BY a.AgentID, a.Name;
 ```

+#### 9.Customers with Multiple Active Policies
-#### 9.List policies where the same customer has multiple active policies.
+Query to list policies where the same customer has multiple active policies.

 ```sql
 SELECT p1.PolicyID, p1.CustomerID, p1.StartDate, p1.EndDate